-Benefit Description You pav Infertility services (cont.)
-High Option Standard Option Not covered: All charges All charges These exclusions apply to fertile as well as infertile individuals or couples: Assisted reproductive technology (ART) procedures, including related services and supplies, such as: embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT) • Sperm and eggs (from a donor) and embryos (whether from a member or from a donor), and services and supplies related to their procurement, processing and storage, including freezing Ovum transplants • Infertility services when either member of the family has been voluntarily, surgically sterilized Services to reverse voluntary, surgically induced infertility Services related to surrogate arrangements Intracytoplasmic sperm injection (ICSI) • Preimplantation Genetic Diagnosis (PGD) • Stand-alone ovulation induction services Allergy care High Option Standard Option Testing and treatment \$15 per office visit \$25 per office visit • Injections (nothing for primary care office visits for children through age 17) • Serum Nothing Nothing Not covered: All charges All charges Provocative food testing Sublingual allergy desensitization Treatment therapies High Option Standard Option Chemotherapy \$15 per office visit \$25 per office visit (nothing for Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Section 5(b), Organ/Tissue Transplants . primary care office visits for children through age 17) Respiratory and inhalation therapy Dialysis - hemodialysis and peritoneal dialysis performed in a doctor's office or facility • Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy • Growth hormone therapy (GHT) Note: Growth hormone and chemotherapy drugs are covered under the prescription drug benefit.
-See Section 5(f).
+Benefit Description You pay Infertility services (cont.)
+High Option Standard Option One in vitro fertilization (IVF) procedure per lifetime (for females who qualify under Hawaii law) 20% of our allowance 20% of our allowance Notes: See Section 5(f), Prescription drug benefits, for coverage of fertility drugs. • Infertility is the inability of an individual to conceive or produce conception during a period of 1 year if the female is age 35 or younger, or during a period of 6 months if the female is over the age of 35, or having a medical or other demonstrated condition that is recognized by a Plan physician as a cause of infertility. • Infertility services are covered for individuals over the age of 18 who meet medically necessary criteria and are authorized by the Plan.
+See Section 3, You need prior Plan approval for certain services, for more information.
+A Plan physician will determine the appropriate treatment and number of attempts for infertility treatment, except in vitro fertilization is limited to one as described above.
+Not covered: All charges All charges These exclusions apply to fertile as well as infertile individuals or couples: Assisted reproductive technology (ART) procedures, including related services and supplies, such as: - embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT) • Sperm and eggs (from a donor) and embryos (whether from a member or from a donor), and services and supplies related to their procurement, processing and storage, including freezing Ovum transplants • Infertility services when either member of the family has been voluntarily, surgically sterilized Services to reverse voluntary, surgically induced infertility Services related to surrogate arrangements Intracytoplasmic sperm injection (ICSI) Preimplantation Genetic Diagnosis (PGD) Stand-alone ovulation induction services

-Treatment therapies - continued on next page
+Benefit Description You pay Allergy care High Option Standard Option Testing and treatment Injections \$15 per office visit \$25 per office visit (nothing for primary care office visits for children through age 17) • Serum Nothing Nothing Not covered: All charges All charges Provocative food testing Sublingual allergy desensitization Treatment therapies High Option Standard Option Chemotherapy Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Section 5(b), Organ/Tissue Transplants.
+Respiratory and inhalation therapy Cardiac rehabilitation therapy following qualifying event/condition Dialysis - hemodialysis and peritoneal dialysis performed in a doctor's office or facility Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Growth hormone therapy (GHT) Ultraviolet light treatments Notes: Cardiac rehabilitation therapy requires prior authorization.
+See Section 3 You need prior Plan approval for certain services, for more information. \$15 per office visit \$25 per office visit (nothing for primary care office visits for children through age 17) Growth hormone requires our prior approval and is covered under the prescription drug benefit.
+See Section 3, You need prior Plan approval for certain services and Section 5(f), Prescription drug benefits.
+Radiation therapy 20% of our allowance \$25 per office visit (nothing for primary care office visits for children through age 17) Home dialysis - hemodialysis and peritoneal dialysis Nothing Nothing Note: See Section 5(e), Professional services , for coverage of Applied Behavior Analysis (ABA).
+Not covered: All charges All charges • Chemotherapy supported by a bone marrow transplant or with stem cell support, for any diagnosis not listed as covered under Section 5(b), Organ/Tissue transplant.